 I don’t have just one capsule wardrobe yet, but it is my goal to get there one day.

-I created a list of 25 pieces to build a Summer Capsule wardrobe.
+I created a list of 25 pieces to build a Summer Capsule wardrobe and a list of 25 pieces to build a Capsule Wardrobe for Fall.
 I think that’s a good start.
 I plan to have two different capsule wardrobes (no more than 50 pieces total) and I’ll get creative using all of those pieces all year round.
 I can call it maybe a minimalist capsule wardrobe?
 LOL who cares!?
 I’ve sort been doing it already because I have been living out of a suitcase for the past 8 months, but I need to get it together and make a final post about it!

 How to know which one is for you?

 This depends on what you want to achieve.
 Today, I can confidently say that I have a SMALL minimalist wardrobe and not ONE capsule.
 My goal one day is to only have 40-50 pieces and that’s it, but I must confess I’m not there just yet.

 You have to sit down and think about what you want.
 Where you live also plays a big role.
 If you live in a 4 season city, it’s unrealistic to spend the whole year with only 30 pieces of clothing, unless you always want to wear the same things.
 Which is fine too.
 You just have to sit down and think about what would make you happy.